Put a Home Inspection Contingency in Your “Offer to Purchase”

 In order to find latent and patent defects, it is necessary to employ the services of a professional home inspector.
 Furthermore, any “Contract to Purchase” must contain an Inspection Contingency for you to be protected.
 The home inspector typically performs the inspection during the Home Inspection Contingency Period which you negotiated with the seller in your Offer to Purchase.

 A home inspection is a visual examination of the home’s major structure, systems and components that are visible and safely accessible.
-InterNACHI certified inspectors adhere to or exceed the standards of practice that outlines what should be covered during a comprehensive home inspection, as well as what is excluded.
+InterNACHI-certified inspectors adhere to or exceed the standards of practice that outline what should be covered during a comprehensive home inspection, as well as what is excluded.

 My inspections substantially exceed the Standards of Practice of the International Association of Certified Home Inspectors (InterNACHI).
 I provide you with a written report, which includes photos and recommendations, of my findings during the inspection.
 Read InterNACHI’s Standards of Practice to find out what is typically included and excluded in a home inspection.